What kind of pension schemes are there?

 No. You can provide different schemes and benefit structures to different groups of workers as long as you provide all workers with at least the minimum requirements.

-How much is automatic enrolment going to cost my company?
+How much is auto enrolment going to cost my company?

 This is partly up to the decisions you make in selecting a process, a scheme and the amount of contributions that you wish to make.